 False value

-Standard Authentication Request without a JSON Payload
+Key: loopStandard Authentication Request without a JSON Payload

-The hmac input is formatted as: [request_method]:[request_uri]:[timestamp]:[nonce]
+The HMAC input is formatted as: [request_method]:[request_uri]:[timestamp]:[nonce]

 Element | Notes | Example |